drtamarojgreen/quanta_tissu/docs/enhancements_functional_roadmap.md

-**Planning API Design and Task Breakdown**

-I’m thinking through the task and API design for the modules: Attention, MLP, LayerNorm, and ResidualAdd.
-I’ll define interfaces with shapes and a config dataclass for flexibility.
-I want to provide code stubs and a checklist for each milestone with acceptance criteria and tests.
-For risks, I’ll include complexity considerations and time estimates.
-The project will move from basic config creation to implementing different components like LayerNorm and MultiBlock.
-I'll also touch on decoding strategies and set up benchmarks for testing and performance.
-Eco factor’s not a must, but could be included.
-Let’s proceed!
+> This document outlines a functional roadmap for enhancing the QuantaTissu model.
+It details the API design, task breakdown, and acceptance criteria for modularizing the core components, including Attention, MLP, and LayerNorm.
+The roadmap proceeds from establishing a configuration object to implementing multi-block architecture and advanced decoding strategies, with considerations for testing and performance benchmarking.
 # Roadmap for modularizing blocks, stacking multiple blocks, and adding decoding strategies

 This roadmap is structured into focused milestones with clear deliverables, acceptance criteria, tests, and example APIs.
 It assumes a NumPy-only codebase.